vim-voom/kintterToys/README.md

 line tools.
 For example, to move files to trash use [trash-cli](https://github.com/andreafrancia/trash-cli) or similar tool.

-Mouse right-click menu provides various ways to copy Path/Directory/Name of selected files to the clipboard:
+Mouse right-click popup menu provides various ways to copy Path/Directory/Name of selected files to the clipboard:

-*right-click -> Copy Path/Directory/Name*: for the current item under the cursor.
+* *Copy Path/Directory/Name*: for the current item under the cursor.

-*right-click -> Copy All -> Copy Paths/Directories/Names*: for all selected items.
+* *Copy All -> Copy Paths/Directories/Names*: for all selected items.
 Values are quoted and joined by space into one line, ready for pasting into a terminal.

-*right-click -> Copy All -> Copy Linewise -> Copy Paths/Directories/Names*: for
+* *Copy All -> Copy Linewise -> Copy Paths/Directories/Names*: for all selected
-all selected items.
+  items.
 Each value is put on a separate line.
-This can be pasted into a file for further processing or to be used as an input.
+This can be pasted into a file for further processing. *Copy Linewise* commands will display an error message and abort if some Path/Directory/Name contains character `\n`.

-NOTE: commands Copy Path/Directory/Name assume that Path/Directory/Name has no newlines.

 Bugs
 ----

-The find process cannot be cancelled and the status line is not updated while searching inside a file (filter "Content" is active).
-If you get stuck while searching with a very slow regex in a very large file, you will have to terminate the program from task manager.
+The find process cannot be cancelled and the status line is not updated while searching file's content (filter "Content" is active).
+If you get stuck while searching with a very slow regex in a very large file, you will have to terminate the program.

 The find process cannot be cancelled while results are being displayed (status line says "displaying...").
 This can be a problem when there are many thousands